What's on for families

 More entertaining activities

 Visiting a Historic Royal Palace shouldn’t be boring.
-Try these entertaining activities with your family:
+Try these activities when visiting Hampton Court Palace with your family:

 Decipher the ciphers - The royals have left their initials, called royal ciphers, everywhere in the Palace.
 Instead of their surnames, they all end in ‘R’, for the Latin Rex or Regina, meaning king or queen.
 You’ve seen the ciphers of recent kings and queens on post boxes.
 See how many different ones you can find here.